 Why does my smoked chicken breast get dried?

 Cooking a perfect smoked chicken breast is all about the game of controlling temperature.
-You must have taken temperature controlling requirements for granted.
-Just buy a good-quality meat thermometer and smoke the chicken pieces until they reach the temperature of about 160 degrees Fahrenheit.
+You must have taken temperature-controlling requirements for granted.
+Just buy a good-quality meat thermometer and smoke the chicken pieces until they reach a temperature of about 160 degrees Fahrenheit.
 This way, you will nail your task very well.

 Why does my smoked chicken breast turn black?

 Creosote or excess moisture in the smoker causes smoked meat to become black.
 It could, however, be the result of stale smoke or inadequate ventilation.
 Furthermore, cooking it at a high temperature can cause it to turn black.
 It could also be the result of too much wood or a sugar rub on the meat.